LTUC/prep-course-js-03/Day08/ProblemSolving/README.md

 ### For today Problem Solving exercise please follow the new instructions:

-- Create a new template using this link [template here](https://github.com/LTUC/prep-challenges/generate)

-- Name the new repository `Prep-Challenges`

-- Clone the new repository in your local machine

-- Go inside the repository folder `cd Prep-Challenges`

-- Run this command `npm install`

 - Create a new branch `git checkout -b exercise06`